inviduka/INVIKA/README.md

 - Feels conversational, not robotic
 - Responds in real time
 - Can open apps, suggest actions, and guide users
-- Built to evolve into a full personal productivity & assistant platform
+- Built to evolve into a full personal productivity and assistant platform

-This is a **startup-style foundation** for:
+This project serves as a **startup-style foundation** for:
 - AI companions
 - Voice assistants
 - Smart dashboards